 In his time as editor-in-chief of The Inquirer, Marimow oversaw the 500% growth of monthly views of the paper’s website and received the honor of the fastest-growing digital newsroom.
 As a reporter at The Inquirer, he received the Pulitzer Prize for public service for stories he wrote with a partner on criminal violence by Philadelphia police, and for his investigation of the police K-9 unit.

 His work on the bombing of the MOVE house on Osage Ave., which destroyed a block of homes and led to the deaths of 11 people, formed the backbone of The Inquirer’s Pulitzer Prize entry in 1986, which was a finalist in the general reporting category.
 In his career, Marimow also received two Silver Gavel Awards from the American Bar Association and two Robert F. Kennedy awards — the first, for his work as an Inquirer reporter and, the second, for his work at NPR.

 After leaving his role as editor-in-chief and before joining Brian Communications, he served as the vice president of strategic development of The Inquirer.

-Bill is a graduate of Trinity College, studied First Amendment law at Harvard Law School as a Nieman Fellow and received an honorary doctorate degree from Trinity College.
-He has given commencement addresses at Trinity College and the University of Maryland in College Park.Back to Team
+Marimow is a graduate of Trinity College, studied First Amendment law at Harvard Law School as a Nieman Fellow and received an honorary doctorate degree from Trinity College.
+In 2011, he was tapped to lead the Carnegie-Knight News21 in-depth digital journalism program at Arizona State University.
+He has given commencement addresses at Drexel University, Trinity College and the University of Maryland in College Park.Back to Team